Working as a remote worker for an employer

 - Financial benefits – no commuting costs, no lunch bills, and no concern about work outfits.
 It should be noted that in most countries remote workers may be able to apply for tax relief when working from home.

-- Better work/life balance – as a remote worker you will not be required to do the daily commute, which will therefore give you more time at home to do the little chores that can soon mount up.
+- Better work/life balance – as a remote worker you will not be required to do the daily commute.
+This will therefore give you more time at home to do the little chores that can soon mount up.
 (Let the dog out, empty the dishwasher, hang up the laundry…..).

 Disadvantages of remote working as an employee